apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Before its demise, NASA's Mars helicopter captured a glorious aerial view**
+**Key quotes from Sherrone Moore's first press conference as head coach of Michigan football**

-You can read more about it [here](https://mashable.com/article/nasa-ingenuity-helicopter-last-mars-image).
+You can read more about it [here](https://www.maizenbrew.com/2024/1/27/24052700/sherrone-moore-quotes-first-press-conference-head-coach-michigan-wolverines-college-football).

 ## Requirements
 - Python 3.8